gdbooks/3DCollisions/Chapter2/static_plane_plane.md

 ![int](intersection_of_planes.png)

 The line of intersection is fairly useless in game development, so we will not be covering it here.
+If you are interested, youtube is full of videos on how to find this line, and the book [Real Time Collision Detection](https://www.amazon.com/Real-Time-Collision-Detection-Interactive-Technology/dp/1558607323/182-5816879-0409622?ie=UTF8&redirect=true) covers how to do it in the context of games.
+I have a PDF if you need it.

 ## The Algorithm